abertschi/abertschi.ch/hugo/content/blog/2022-09-prefetching-sidechannel/prefetch-side-channel.md

 the process is pinned to a core with taskset.
 We further allow the attacker to repeat the experiment as often as we want to increase accuracy.
 Also, we allow the attacker to disable the L1 prefetchers if this helps to increase accuracy.
-The attacker's probing is done in a way that (hopefully :-)) to confuse the prefetcher so it does not to hit the cache and introduce false positives.
+The attacker's probing is done in a way (hopefully :-)) to confuse the prefetcher so it does not to hit the cache and introduce false positives.

 ## Experiments